Send us a Message

 - It is not uncommon for patients to fall asleep during treatment.

-- Most patients find relief of symptoms between 15 and 25 sessions.
+- Most patients start to feel relief from symptoms between 15 and 25 sessions.
 The average recommendation is 20 sessions, ideally done daily with a rest on weekends.

-- At the conclusion of the treatment series, when the disc injury has been corrected, patients are given mobilization exercises to avoid repeat injury.
+- At the end of the course of treatment and when the disc injury has been corrected, patients are given mobilization exercises to avoid injuries from coming back.

 Spinal Disc Decompression facts: